Heater hose burst on the highway at night 140 km away from civilization.

 Every time I promised to myself that I will never touch one of those freaks again, and every time I bought another one!

 And even I only bought a "low mileage, well looked after, one owner, meticulously maintained" examples - they still broke down on me, even though I maintained them even better than the original owners.

 I used to be a Volvo truck mechanic for years in NZ, but... oh boy...
 I give up.
 To hell with them.
 As much as their trucks and buses are good, their cars are a total nuisance.

-To be fair, Volvo people are clever enough to use some reliable (made in Japan) electronics, not that horrible, unspeakable VDO cr*p, created by a sick brain (if any!), that will fail if not every week, then every second week (SAAB ignition cartridges, anyone want to put a good word for them?).
+To be fair, Volvo people are clever enough to use some reliable (made in Japan) electronics, not that horrible, unspeakable VDO cr*p, created by a sick brain (if any!), that will fail if not every week, then every second week (SAAB ignition cartridges, anyone wants to put a good word for them?).

 I came from a family of construction designers/engineers.
 When I look at Saab design, I want to cry.
 Saab engineers!
 You went to Uni, right???
 Why not use the knowledge and skills to create something DECENT???

 Those of you, Swedish Bricks enthusiasts, keen to "keep them rolling" - it is about time you wake up to reality and stop pouring your money and time into that black hole that is called "Quality European cars".
 "Quality" is not anywhere near them.
 I don't want to be a part of this insanity anymore.
 The more money and care you put in that b*****d, the more it wants, and it betrays you at the most unsuitable time.